 Heart failure sounds dramatic, but you can still lead a fulfilling life despite heart failure if you get the right treatment.
-At Peachstate Advanced Cardiac and Endovascular (PACE) in Newnan, Georgia, board-certified interventional cardiologist and endovascular specialist, Oghenerukevwe Odiete, MD, FACC, provides evidence-based, personalized care to patients who are suffering from heart failure.
+At Peachstate Advanced Cardiac and Endovascular (PACE) in Atlanta, Georgia, Griffin, Georgia & Newnan, Georgia, board-certified interventional cardiologist and endovascular specialist, Oghenerukevwe Odiete, MD, FACC, provides evidence-based, personalized care to patients who are suffering from heart failure.
 If you’re worried about how healthy your heart is, contact Peachstate Advanced Cardiac and Endovascular (PACE).

 Heart failure, or congestive heart failure (CHF) as it’s also called, is a condition in which your heart isn’t pumping blood through your body as effectively as it should.

 Heart failure isn’t the same as having a heart attack or cardiac arrest, although they are closely related.
 Heart failure is typically the stage you enter before you experience a life-threatening heart emergency.
 Heart failure can happen quickly (acute heart failure) or develop over time (chronic heart failure).